ControlNet/ControlNet/README.md

 🖥️ I enjoy programming and implementing some cool ideas.

-🧰 Also, I love discovering and fine-tuning tools in my hand; both software tools and physical tools.
+🧰 Also, I love discovering and fine-tuning tools in my hand; both software tools and physical tools ([zsh environment](https://github.com/ControlNet/my-zsh-theme-env/), [syntax highlighting](https://github.com/ControlNet/Material-Darcula)).

 🔔 [lllyasviel/ControlNet](https://github.com/lllyasviel/ControlNet) is a great work and uses the same name, but it's unrelated to me.